lauralwd/lauralwd.github.io/_posts/2021-06-30-post-mpp-server.md

 Rather obvious, just sit in front of the physical computer in our office.

 ### local
-On the local university network, you can reach the server on [mpp-server.science.uu.nl](mpp-server.science.uu.nl).
+On the local university network, you can reach the server on mpp-server.science.uu.nl.
 If you're looking for jupyter, go to [jupyterhub](https://mpp-server.science.uu.nl:8000).
+If you're looking for R, then go to [R-studio-server](http://mpp-server.science.uu.nl:8787).
-Again, several firewalls keep this page from being accessed from the world wide web.
+Again, several firewalls keep these pages from being accessed from the world wide web.
-Only the UU computers in our corridor can access this webpage.
+Only the UU computers in our corridor can access the server without any proxy intermediate.

 ### ssh
 For all other access, you can login through a proxy server with a solis-ID that is associated with the science faculty.